 Tomatoes

 You can use any large variety of tomato for this salad.
-Like we said earlier, we prefer to heirloom tomatoes because they have more flesh and less seeds.
+Like I said earlier, I prefer to heirloom tomatoes because they have more flesh and less seeds.
 They also add a nice visual contrast in colors.
 If you’re using regular vine-ripe, Better Boy or Big Beef varieties, scoop out some of the seeds to avoid watering down the salad.

 Capers